Visnes/winfetchplus/README.md

 * Temperature output for the CPU
 * Amount of space left (instead of space used)
 * Able to show a redacted public IP instead of your actual public IP
+* Gives you a haiku or a dumb quote

 <br />
 <p align="center">